onfido/castor/packages/react/README.md

 You may wish to configure your bundler to transpile to a different module syntax, and/or to target lower a ECMAScript version.

-For example, you might choose UMD module syntax targeting ES5 if your app needs to support IE11.
+For example, you might choose UMD module syntax targeting ES5 if your app needs to support IE11 (please note that Castor is not tested in Internet Explorer).

 ### Make custom styled components